|

 these terms:

-The piano was the first and
+piano was the first and only form of creative

-brides moving to the Canadian west often
+the Canadian west often insisted that log cabins

-equipped with a piano.
-In schools, lodges,
+and sod huts be equipped with a piano.
+In

-church basements, community halls, and public
+schools, lodges, church basements, community

-piano was a piece of standard equipment.
+the province, the piano was a piece of standard

 An advertisement